Arevaju/mapping-tool/README.md

 Acknowlegments
 ====================
-* Martijn Tennekes for tmap library and the authors of shiny, sp and RColorBrewer.
+* Martijn Tennekes for tmap and the authors of shiny, sp and RColorBrewer libraries.